wendelit/esphome-ecodan-remote-thermostat/README.md

 ```console
 esphome upload --device ip_address ecodan-remote-thermostat-esphome.yaml
 ```

+# Installation
+Power down your unit (use circuit breaker!) and plug the flashed unit into the CNRF port.
+It's near the regular CN105 port.
+Turn `SW1-8` to on to enable the remote thermostat.
+Restore the power and select the remote thermostat as thermostat.

 The esphome component will be auto detected in Home Assistant.
 In Home Assistant you need to enable actions.
 See https://esphome.io/components/api.html#actions
 Perform the following steps: